Quantifiers on languages and codensity monads: Introduction

 Since the Boolean algebra $\Breg$ is closed under quotients, and thus we have commuting squares as the left one in diagram~\eqref{eq:14}, by duality we obtain a left action of $\As$ on $\synMon$.
 By an analogous argument, one also obtains a right action of $\As$ on $\synMon$ and the two actions commute.
 It is a simple lemma, see~\cite{GehrkePR16}, that since $\synMon$ is a quotient of $\As$ and it is equipped with commuting left and right $\As$-actions (called in loc.\ cit.\ an \emph{$\As$-\kl{biaction}}), then one can uniquely define a monoid multiplication on $\synMon$ so that the quotient $\As\twoheadrightarrow \synMon$ is a monoid morphism.

-This approach paves the way for understanding a right notion of recogniser and syntactic object for a non-regular language $L$.
-In this case, the Boolean algebra $\Breg$ spanned by the quotients of $L$ is no longer finite, so the finite duality theorems we have employed previously are no longer applicable.
-Instead, we use the full power of Stone duality, which establishes the dual equivalence between the category of Boolean algebras and the category $\Stone$ of \kl{Boolean (Stone) spaces}, that is, compact Hausdorff topological spaces with an additional property, zero-dimensionality.
+This approach paves the way to a notion of recogniser and syntactic object pertinent for non-regular languages.
+In the case of a non-regular language $L$, the Boolean algebra $\Breg$ spanned by the quotients of $L$ is no longer finite, so the finite or discrete duality theorems we have employed previously are no longer applicable.
+Instead, we use the full power of Stone duality, which establishes the dual equivalence between the category of Boolean algebras and the category $\Stone$ of \kl{Boolean (Stone) spaces}, that is, zero-dimensional compact Hausdorff spaces.
 In this setting, the dual of $\P(\As)$ is the \kl{Stone-\v{C}ech compactification} $\kl{\beta}(\As)$ of the discrete space $\As$. \AP The embedding of $\Breg$ into $\P(\As)$ is turned by the duality theorem into a quotient of topological spaces as displayed below, where we denote the dual of $\Breg$ by $\intro{\X}$.

 The syntactic monoid of the language $L$, now infinite, can be seen as a dense subset of $\X$, and is indeed the image of the composite map $\As\hookrightarrow \kl{\beta}(\As) \twoheadrightarrow \X$ where the first arrow is the embedding of $\As$ in its \kl{Stone-\v{C}ech compactification}.
 We thus obtain a commuting diagram as follows.